colearendt/tidyjson/README.md

 c('{"key1": "value1"}', '{"key2": "value2"}' %>% as.tbl_json
 ```

-Behind the scenes, as.tbl_json is parsing the JSON strings and creating a
+Behind the scenes, `as.tbl_json` is parsing the JSON strings and creating a
-data.frame with 1 column, document.id, which keeps track of the character vector
+data.frame with 1 column, `document.id`, which keeps track of the character
-position (index) where the JSON data came from.
+vector position (index) where the JSON data came from.

 ## Verbs